Generic Name: dextromethorphan, guaifenesin, and phenylephrine (dex troe meth OR fan, gwye FEN e sin, fen il EFF rin)

 Brand Name: Broncotron-D, Desgen DM, Duravent DM, Giltuss, G-Tusicof, Mucinex Fast-Max Severe Congestion & Cough, Phlemex Forte, Robitussin Cough & Cold CF, Robitussin Multi-Symptom Cold, Tusicof, Tussin CF, Vanacof DM, Zotex-EX

-What is Tussin CF (dextromethorphan, guaifenesin, and phenylephrine)?
+What is Tussin CF?

 Dextromethorphan is a cough suppressant.
 It affects the signals in the brain that trigger cough reflex.

 Guaifenesin is an expectorant.
 It helps loosen congestion in your chest and throat, making it easier to cough out through your mouth.

 There are many brands and forms of Tussin CF available.
 Not all brands are listed on this leaflet.

 Tussin CF may also be used for purposes not listed in this medication guide.

 Before taking this medicine